schrottii/wggj/README.md

-# Functions
+# Elements
-## All the functions explained
+## All the element explained

 ### Square
-This creates a simple single-color square
+This creates a simple single-color square element

 Is visible but does nothing